Constitution

 Section 2.
 Line of Succession

-The Royal House maintains a formal Line of Succession, recorded in the Dynastic Codex, ensuring the uninterrupted transmission of sovereign prerogatives.
+The Imperial and Royal House maintains a formal Line of Succession, recorded in the Dynastic Codex, ensuring the uninterrupted transmission of sovereign prerogatives.

 Section 3.
 Abdication